 Certainly, the System views Christians in this way, especially in regards to racial matters.
 Whatever its tenets, the existence of a subculture based on faith and tradition necessarily falls into certain patterns that violate the egalitarian impulse.
-Almost only in American Christian communities are white women encouraged to stay home and have large families at an early age and men told to own their role as masculine protectors.
-Divorce is discouraged, and while there is plenty of hypocrisy, this is far preferable to the outright celebration of familial annhilation prized by feminists and many secularists.
-While white nationalists are debating game and battles between the sexes, white Christians have already received answers to these questions and have moved on to having children.
-Significantly, left wing critiques of Christianity (which mostly consist of obscenities or sneering curses) quickly veer into condemnations of white racism.
+In American Christian communities white women are encouraged to stay home and have large families at an early age, and men are told to own their role as masculine protectors.
+Divorce is discouraged, and while there is plenty of hypocrisy, this is far preferable to the outright celebration of familial annihilation prized by feminists and many secularists.
+While White Nationalists are debating “game” and battles between the sexes, white Christians have already received answers to these questions and have moved on to having children.
+Significantly, Left-wing critiques of Christianity (which mostly consist of obscenities or sneering curses) quickly veer into condemnations of white racism.
 This is, of course, partially true, as at least in a demographic sense, white Christians are doing the most to ensure the physical survival of the Aryan race.

-More importantly, Christians possess the only real existing counter-culture that exists.
-Churches have an outlet for social life that is outside media and government control.
-Concerts and cinema of increasing quality allow Christians to get around the messages promoted by Hollywood.
+More importantly, Christians possess the only existing counterculture.
+Churches are a framework for social life that is outside media and government control.
+Concerts and films of increasing quality allow Christians to get around the messages promoted by Hollywood.
 A rapidly expanding homeschooling network allows Christian parents to resist indoctrination.
 It’s not that conservative Christians are necessarily promoting positive values.
 It’s that conservative Christians are the one large group that even have the potential to promote these values.

 Capitalism basically wants people to be interchangeable cogs, and differences among them, such as on the basis of race, usually are not functional.
-I mean, they may be functional for a period, like if you want a super exploited workforce or something, but those situations are kind of anomalous.
+I mean, they may be functional for a period, like if you want a super-exploited workforce or something, but those situations are kind of anomalous.
 Over the long term, you can expect capitalism to be anti-racist—just because it’s anti-human.
 And race is in fact a human characteristic—there’s no reason why it should be a negative characteristic, but it is a human characteristic.
-So therefore identifications based on race interfere with the basic ideal that people should be available just as consumers and producers, interchangable cogs who will purchase all the junk that’s produced—that’s their ultimate function, and any other properties they might have are kind of irrelevant, and usually a nuisance.
+So therefore identifications based on race interfere with the basic ideal that people should be available just as consumers and producers, interchangeable cogs who will purchase all the junk that’s produced—that’s their ultimate function, and any other properties they might have are kind of irrelevant, and usually a nuisance.